Dancer from Skegness takes big steps in a sponsored run to raise money for school

 Most Popular

-Kareem Ibrahim, Principal of EDC, said she was delighted when Chelsea came up with the idea.
+Kareem Ibrahim, Principal of EDC, said he was delighted when Chelsea came up with the idea.

 Advertisement